ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 ## Exploring the Xcode Workspace

-When a SwiftUI new project open, we can split the Xcode Workspace in three different areas: Navigator Area, Editor Area, and Preview Canvas.
+When a SwiftUI new project open, we can split the Xcode Workspace in five different main areas: Navigator Area, Editor Area, Preview Canvas, Inspector Area, and Debug Area.
 Let's talk about each one.

 ### Navigator Area